MakeSchool-Tutorials/Superhero-Team-Dueler/P04-Battle-Arena/content.md

         '''Prompt for Ability information.
             return Ability with values from user Input
         '''
-        # TODO: This method will allow a user to create an ability.
-        # Prompt the user for the necessary information to create a new ability object.
-        # return the new ability object.
-        pass
+        name = input("What is the ability name?  ")
+        max_damage = input(
+            "What is the max damage of the ability?  ")
+>
+        return Ability(name, max_damage)
 ```

 # Prompting for Weapon information

+You will do this one on your own.
 Create this method that will allow users to create a weapon for any hero:

 > [action]
 >